Rikku: Merchandise

 Rikku, along with characters Paine and Yuna, received a series of singles performed by Marika Matsumoto in a collection called "Final Fantasy X-2 Vocal Collection - Rikku".
 The three characters also had figurines produced by Play Arts.
 They were the first figurines Play Arts produced in-house.
-Various manufacturers also released figurines of Rikku, including Square Soft, Coca-Cola, Bandai, Hobby Japan, Square Enix, and Kotobukiya, and Amono Shiro.
-Game accessory maker Hori also released a special PlayStation memory card in 2003.

 Reception

 Rikku has received generally positive reception since appearing in Final Fantasy X and X-2.
 Final Fantasy fans voted her the 13th best female Final Fantasy character.
 Famitsu readers ranked her as one of the best video game characters.
 She has been identified as one of the most attractive female characters in and outside of the series by IGN, Play, UGO, and G4TV readers.
 Complex identified her outfit as the main reason to play Final Fantasy X-2.
 Houston Press expressed disappointment that the story of Final Fantasy X focused so much on Tidus, noting how much more interesting the relationship between Rikku and Yuna was.
 Game Informer identified her as a character they would like to be around due to an abundance of positive energy.
 Digitally Downloaded enjoyed her character as well, noting she was their ideal rogue and praised her for her uplifting attitude.
 They also found her a highlight of Final Fantasy X and hoped to see her in Dissidia Final Fantasy.

 Game Informer was critical of the sexualization of Rikku, noting her as being underage.
 Digitally Downloaded noted that her outfit in Final Fantasy X-2 was fan service.
 They also noted, however, that it was story-related as it demonstrated the liberation of her society from restrictive rules between games.
 Despite enjoying her "bubbly personality" in the face of hardships, they felt that there was not much depth to her character, and that people were too focused on her outfit.
 CNET felt Rikku was a highly underrated character, though noting that she was mostly known for her outfit and "being scared" than her engineering prowess.

-Tara Strong was awarded "Outstanding Achievement in Character Performance -- Female" for her portrayal of Rikku by the Academy of Interactive Arts & Sciences.
+Tara Strong was awarded "Outstanding Achievement in Character Performance — Female" for her portrayal of Rikku by the Academy of Interactive Arts & Sciences.
 Game Informer identified Rikku as one of Strong's most notable roles.